Welcome to Marymount University's Library and Learning Services!

 In addition to the library, the building houses the Reinsch Auditorium, the Barry Art Gallery, the University Archives, the John T. and Agnes J. Gomatos Reading Room, the Gomatos Information Literacy Room, the Library Instruction Room, and the Hoyt and Boldt reading rooms.

-Additional library resources are available in the Ballston Center Library Extension, now located at 4040 Fairfax Drive in Arlington.
+Additional library resources are available in the Ballston Center Library Extension.

 Library & Learning Services is committed to providing excellent services, resources, and programs.